starton-io/docs/docs/Smart-contract/ERC721-Capped.md

 ## Parameters

 -   **definitiveName:** The name of your smart contract which will be reflected on-chain.
--   **DefinitiveSymbol:** The symbol associated with the NFT or its collection.
+-   **definitiveSymbol:** The symbol associated with the NFT or its collection.
--   **DefinitiveMaxSupply:** The maximum number of NFT that can be minted.
+-   **definitiveMaxSupply:** The maximum number of NFT that can be minted.
 -   **initialBaseTokenUri:** Will be used to concatenate NFT URIs :
     -   Using IPFS: `ipfs://ipfs/`
     -   Using a centralised server: `https://yourapi.com/endpoint/`
 -   **initialContractUri:** The URI of the metadata that will be used to give more details about the description.
 -   **initialOwnerOrMultisigContract:** The address that will own the NFT Collection.
+-   **definitiveRoyaltyFee:** The value that will be payed as royalty fees
+-   **definitiveFeeReceiver:** The address that will receive the royalty fees

 ## Functions